Massachusetts laws

 Manual on Uniform Traffic Control Devices (MUTCD), Federal Highway Administration, 2009 edition.

 MUTCD defines the standards used nationwide to install and maintain the signs, signals, and pavement markings on all streets and highways.
-See also: Massachusetts Amendments to the 2009 MUTCD (2012).
+A more recent edition of the MUTCD was published in 2023; however, Massachusetts currently uses the 2009 edition in conjunction with state-specific amendments.

 Massachusetts driver's manuals, Mass.
 Registry of Motor Vehicles.